In public fight with Democrats, Trump says he would be 'proud' to shut down government over border wall

 Likewise, some Democrats took to social media to back their leaders.

 "Remember when Mexico was going to pay for the President's wall?"
-Rep. Val Demings, D-Fla., tweeted.
+Rep. Val Demings of Florida tweeted.
 "Shutting down the government over this foolish idea would be wildly irresponsible.
-A shutdown would cripple the economy and degrade transportation security during the holidays,"
+A shutdown would cripple the economy and degrade transportation security during the holidays."